 Summit Lake South Campground

-Also find the Lost Creek Group Campground and the Southwest Walk-in with 20 sites (Closed for 2023 due to Dixie Fire).
+You can also find the Lost Creek Group Campground and the Southwest Walk-in, which has 20 sites (it will be Closed in 2023 due to the Dixie Fire).

 Oregon’s Newberry National Volcanic Monument Guide